-In his book Messianic Kosher Helper, John K. McKee points out:
+In his book, Messianic Kosher Helper (p.
+235), Scholar John K. McKee points out:

 It cannot go overlooked that both the native Israelite and sojourner are limited to the types of animals that they may catch in the wild.
 V. 13a says, asher yatzud tzeid chayah o-of asher yei’akeil, “who he-hunts animal wild or bird that he-may-be-eaten” (Kohlenberger).
 The clause asher yei’akeil is rightfully concluded to mean, as some dynamic equivalency versions have put it: “is approved for eating” (NLT), “which is ritually clean” (Good News Bible), or Hartley’s rendering, “that is lawful to eat” (WBC).
 R.K.
 Harrison notes these animals to be “the blood of clean game caught in the hunt.” […] That the ger or sojourner, within the community of Ancient Israel, was anticipated to observe the kosher dietary laws along with the native, is definitely detectable.
 It would not make any logical sense for the ger or sojourner to only be limited to eating permitted, clean animals caught in the wild—but not have the same prohibition for domesticated animals.

 Right here is a clear indication that the dietary laws were not given exclusively to Israel.
 The stranger from the nations who chooses to sojourn with Israel was also expected to live by God’s dietary laws.
 Why would it be any different today?
-Whether Jew or Gentile, if we want to have a relationship with the God of Israel, we should follow His rules.
+Whether Jew or Gentile, if we want to follow the God of Israel, we should follow His rules.

 What about in the New Testament?

 So in the Old Testament it seems to be clear that God’s people—Israelite and non-Israelite—were to keep the dietary instructions.
 But what about in the New Testament?
 Did something change?
-Dr. Brown makes his third argument from this basis:
+Dr. Brown makes his third argument based on the assumption that something did: